 FMCG & Agro Products - During 2020-2021, our Company initiated trading in raw and finished cashew nuts and trading of rice to pursue one of its business strategy to venture and expand into FMCG industry.
 Our Company has also entered into a MOU with National Agricultural Cooperative Marketing Federation of India Ltd. (NAFED) for export of agricultural products or commodities and articles to various countries across the world.
-As on date, our Company has received purchase order for rice and cashew nuts amounting ₹100 million and ₹490 million respectively.
+As June 30, 2022, our Company has received purchase order for rice and cashew nuts amounting ₹415 million and ₹105 million respectively.
+Our Company has recently added cloves, almonds and walnuts to the product basket aiming at expanding its agro products portfolio.